pantheon-systems/WordPress/wp-content/plugins/strong-testimonials/readme.txt

 * Pagination
 * Embeds (YouTube, Twitter, Instagram, Facebook)
 * Custom capabilities
-* Developer-friendly
+* Developer-friendly (actions, filters, templates)

+### Style

+> This plugin provides a few designs with only basic style options for background color and font color.
+Everything else will be inherited from your theme.
+>
+> Some templates have light & dark versions and other options.
+If you want to customize things like fonts, margins and borders, you will need custom CSS.
+>
+> I will help with theme conflicts and a few tweaks.
+Otherwise, consider learning enough CSS to be dangerous or hiring a developer for a couple hours.

 ### Testimonial Submission Form

+This plugin provides one form with custom fields.
 Customize the form by adding or removing fields and changing properties like the order, label, and placeholder.

 Anti-spam measures include honeypots and Captcha via these plugins: